tjsladen/Telco-Customer-Churn/README.md

     Targeting the top 30% most at-risk customers captures ~90% of churners, enabling focused retention strategies.

     SHAP Interpretability:
-    Features like TechSupport, OnlineSecurity, and Contract showed strong directional influence on churn.
-For instance, churn was highest among customers with no tech support and monthly contracts.
+    Features like Contract Type, Monthly Charges and Tenure showed strong directional influence on churn.
+For instance, churn was highest among customers with monthly contracts and high monthly charges.

 📈 Tools Used